Solving for income

 4. NOT JUST FIXED INCOME

-Fixed income often comes first to mind as a source of income, but dividends also offer a yield payout to investors.
+Fixed income often comes first to mind as a source, but dividends also offer a yield payout to investors.
 In addition to paying a higher yield, high dividend equities have tended to provide a better risk-adjusted return than broader equity indices over the long term.

 5. HARNESS THE POWER OF DIVIDENDS AND COMPOUNDING